-Mayor’s approach to Seattle police reforms could prolong court oversight, council members say
+Mayor’s approach to Seattle police reforms could prolong oversight, council members say; union offers to talk

-Three Seattle City Council members plan to send a sharply worded letter to Mayor Jenny Durkan on Monday, rebuking what they describe as a recalcitrant strategy toward addressing police accountability flaws.
+Three Seattle City Council members sent a sharply worded letter to Mayor Jenny Durkan on Monday, rebuking what they describe as a recalcitrant strategy toward addressing police accountability flaws.

 The highly unusual letter calls on Durkan to ask the powerful Seattle Police Officers Guild (SPOG) to reopen its contract with the city in order to fix deficiencies that prompted U.S. District Judge James Robart to find the city partly out of compliance with federally mandated reforms.